Vitzual/Vectorio-Development/README.md

 ## ⚠️ Note

-This repository is still new and does **not reflect all of the work** that has gone into Vectorio v0.3 so far.
-Many features and updates are already in progress behind the scenes.
+This repository is still new and does **not reflect most of the work** that has gone into Vectorio v0.3 so far.
+Many features and updates are already finished and won't be listed here.

-Thanks for being a part of the development journey!
+Thanks for being a part of the development journey! 🚀
-Let’s build something awesome together. 🚀